k0kubun/gosick/README.md

 # Gosick

-Scheme implementation by Go, which is specified by [R5RS](http://www.schemers.org/Documents/Standards/R5RS/r5rs.pdf).
+Scheme interpreter implemented by Golang.
 This is started as [a programming project](https://github.com/k0kubun/gosick/blob/master/project.md) for newcomers of my laboratory.

 ## Installation